Approach

 Malaria co-infection

-Malaria should be tested for and treated with appropriate antimalarial therapy if present while keeping in mind the patient's risk for Ebola virus infection and the possibility of a dual infection.
+Malaria should be tested for and treated with appropriate antimalarial therapy if present while keeping in mind the patient's risk for Ebola disease and the possibility of a dual infection.
 In endemic settings, malaria treatment is usually given as part of the routine management protocol, with or without confirmation of the infection.
-Give empiric antimalarial therapy until the malaria testing is negative or the treatment course is finished.[145]
+Give empiric antimalarial therapy until the malaria testing is negative or the treatment course is finished.[148]

 Pregnant women